ClaytonDuffin/claydates/claydatesRootDirectory/README.md

 ## Quick-Usage Examples <a name = "quickUse"></a>

-**For additional descriptions of arguments and methods, refer to the examples folder, which further details each quick-usage example provided here.**
+**For additional descriptions of arguments and methods, refer to the examples folder, which further details each quick-usage example outlined here.**

 ### SingleTickerProcessor <a name = "stpro"></a>
 ```